Updated July 7, 2023

-The fundamental and primary part of the microcontroller is the Central Processing Unit which is capable of processing a word length that ranges between 4-bit up to 64-bit.
-But in modern-day technological developments, the word length has increased and accordingly the range.
-There is additionally a timer which is present in the microcontroller.
+The fundamental and primary part of the microcontroller is the Central Processing Unit which is capable of processing a word length that ranges between 4-bit to 64-bit.
+But in modern-day technological developments, the word length has increased and, accordingly, the range.
+There is additionally, a timer which is present in the microcontroller.
 It acts as a watchdog.
-There are memory storages of different types that are present in the microcontroller.
+There are memory storage of different types that are present in the microcontroller.
 They act as storage devices.

 The architecture of the microcontroller is the internal hardware design which is important to understand the applicability of its architecture for different reasons.
 The design is not too complex and is easy to understand.
 The architecture defines every section very clearly and distinctly.

 Let us look at the basic components of a Microcontroller: